 Pain in the thigh, hip or groin

-Rarely, people on this treatment develop a break (fracture) in their thigh bone without any obvious cause.
+Rarely, people having this treatment develop a break (fracture) in their thigh bone without any obvious cause.
 Sometimes both thigh bones are affected.

 If you have any thigh, hip or groin pain, tell your doctor and mention that you are taking bisphosphonates.
 They can arrange tests to check the thigh bones for any signs of weakness or fracture.